ibshafique/mlops_with_poridhi/prerequisite_projects/Car_Price/README.md

 # Car Price Prediction

 This repository contains a project for predicting car prices using machine learning techniques.
+This repository also has a python app containerized using Docker.

 ## Table of Contents
 - [Introduction](#introduction)